znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 ![Preparing Presenation]({{ site.url }}/assets/posts/spatial-interaction/preparing-presentation.jpg)

 ## 02.03.
 Friday - Presentation and Blind Spot
-This day started right away with presentations of the whole class in front of our mentors and the people from BirdLife Switzerland.
+This day started right away with presentations in front of the whole class, our mentors and the people from BirdLife Switzerland.
 Also, a few interns joined the presentation.

-We were surprised that after our feedback there was almost no feedback from our audience what we did not define as a good sign.
+We were surprised that after our presentation there was almost no feedback from our audience what we did not define as a good sign.
 We were not sure if the concept was even clear if people like it or not, which was a bit unexpected and disappointing.
-As a general feedback from Stephan of BirdLife was that our class was way to visual and should focus on the birdsong itself.
+As a general feedback from Stephan of BirdLife was that our class was way to visual and should focus more on the birdsong itself.

 We then took the chance to get an individual feedback from our mentors.
 And this time, in our opinion, this was very successful.
 They enabled us to see a blind spot that we really kept really stick with that game idea which was not necessary at all.
 The idea to interact with the bird songs itself was very interesting alone.
 Also, a bit more exploratory way of explaining the territories instead of creating a full game.
-This really helped us a lot and so we agreed on focusing on manipulating the manipulation of the bird songs with the block on the table.
+This really helped us a lot and so we agreed on focusing on the manipulation of the bird songs with the block on the table.

 ## 06.03.
 Tuesday - Continuing the Concept
 We first started to sit together and present each other the ideas we had thought of over the weekend.
 They actually fit very to each other.